 - A lot of bookable desks to choose the location you want to work?

 Choosing the optimal work environment that suits your needs comes with benefits, but also limitations.
 When you choose what your ideal workplace design should look like you create a static environment, thus, restricting its potential.
-Here, you will get six tips to consider when designing your ideal work environment.

-Creating your ideal work environment
+Create your ideal work environment

 In the traditional office you would have a clear purpose and function.
 The office was where you would come in to do your work.
 But with remote work and video conferencing software entering the workplace, the purpose of the office has become a bit blurrier.
 Today you can perform many of your tasks from home, during your commute, or in any other location of your choice.
 Therefore, some companies have decided to downscale the open office layout with assigned desks because many of their employees are working from home.